 The Land-use Framework constitutes a significant change in how land-use decisions are made in Alberta.
-Implementing the recommended institutional changes and developing individual plans for the six new land-use regions will take time.
+Implementing the recommended institutional changes and developing individual plans for the seven new land-use regions will take time.
 This is normal and acceptable for policy change of this magnitude.

-A. Immediate Planning Priorities
+A. Immediate priorities